sachinm78/sachinm78.github.io/_posts/2019-07-15-project_4_rails_web_app_with_js.markdown

 This project may feel daunting at first since JS syntax takes some getting used to.
 But I was able to follow a wonderful example lesson from the Learn.co video library to help me pass all the requirements.
 I highly recommend starting your project by watching and coding along with [this example](https://www.youtube.com/watch?v=oHPM0ekV7zQ).

-If you'd like to see a video demonstration of my app, you can do so here (coming soon).
+If you'd like to see a video demonstration of my app, you can do so [here](https://youtu.be/lWiPMK_h4Gc).

 Thanks for reading.
 I’ll be back with some more thoughts on web development soon.
 Until then, happy coding!